Viki-coding/community/README.md

 I would like to improve my UX when a new user clicks on an event, they click on book and are redirected correctly to the sign up form, when they sign in and log in they are redirected to their dashboard but it would be better if they were redirected back to the event they wanted to book.

 When a community user goes on to the site, if they are not logged in, when they view an event and go to book, they are taken to the sign up as a new user OR if they have an account they can Log in.
-Which is correct but I would prefer to change the 'Log in' to be positioned the top and the Sign up as a new user at the bottom for better UX.
+Which is correct but I would prefer to change the 'Log in' to be positioned at the top and the Sign up as a new user at the bottom for better UX.

 I would also like to include a payment method for events, users could pay for their class or event when they book it.

 Finally I would like to reduce the number of warnings to do with my internal links which I got when I was evaluating the site on the Web Accessible Evaluation Tool.
+I just need some time to look into this further!

 *********************************